soumya25bsa10030/Student-Study-Planner-/README.md

 ## Student-Study-Planner
-## Description  -
+## Description
-a student study planner is used to organise a student's life and help them balance all the subjects effectively.
+A student study planner helps a student organize their life and manage the subjects they are studying.

 ## Overview of the Project
-1. Many students want to study but cannot utilize that opportunity effectively due to poor management of time and unclear goals .
+1. Many students are willing to study, but cannot capitalize on the opportunity to study because they do not manage their time well and do not have specific goals.
-The student planner is a useful program that helps students to devise a study plan keeping in check the goals of a student and ensures wise management of time .
-It also helps the students to decide the time they want spend on each domain of subjects respectively and helps to  improve their academic performance .
+The student planner is a valuable application that supports students in developing a study plan that supports student goals and imposes time management.
+The student planner allows students to determine the amount of time from studying they want to devote to each subject domain, respectively, while contributing to overall academic performance.

 ## OBJECTIVES - STUDENT STUDY PLANNER
-1. To set a routine to be followed
+1. To establish a routine
-2. Setting clear goals
+2. Establish clear goals
-3. Improving time management
+3. Improve time management
-4. Increasing productivity with proper goals
+4. Increase productivity with clear goals

 ## **Functional Requirements**